AmonFla/DevOps-with-Docker/README.md

 - command                       : Override the default command
 - restart                       : Restart policy, options: "no", always, on-failure, unless-stopped
 - networks                      : Network to join, defined in the same docker-compose file or not
+- depends_on                    : List of container that must be active to initiate this one